 Okay, it seems very likely some people might balk at using "Skinney Dugan" and "Jimmy 'Skinney' Dugan", but I now use them as the correct full names, such as in my television history files, and I say that people who use "Skinny Dugan" and "Jimmy 'Skinny' Dugan" are using the non-standard names.
 Just become millions of people use a particular name for a person or puppet, it does not mean it is right.
 Hey, I have an old saying mind.
 It does not matter what newspaper writers say about me, as long as they spell my name right, and it seems the rule should apply to "Jimmy 'Skinney' Dugan" and "Skinney Dugan".

 Note: The main part of this document exists as a PDF-type document with photographs of people and dummies, and I have sent the document to a number of places, such places as the Autry Museum of the American West (Los Angeles, California), the Vent Haven Museum of (Fort Mitchell, Kentucky), and Maher Ventriloquist Studios.
-If you find that people associated with the three places still refer to "Jimmy 'Skinney' Dugan" and "Jimmy 'Skinny' Dugan and to "Skinney Dugan" to "Skinny Dugan", you will have a better idea of the underlying nature of the operators of the places.
-And that is that!
+If you find that people associated with the three places still refer to "Jimmy 'Skinney' Dugan" and "Jimmy 'Skinny' Dugan and to "Skinney Dugan" to "Skinny Dugan", you will have a better idea of the underlying nature of the operators of the places, since, for example, they completely discount the idea that "Skinney" was ever used in formal publications.
+And that is that.

 Note: For the record, I report that, on March 29, 2019, I repaired a circa 1972 "Howdy Doody"-type ventriloquist doll made by Goldberger Toy Doll Company (Eegee Company), which has a mouth that moves and stands about twelve-inches high; the doll had been missing for about ten years, hidden away in a box, and it had had a bunch of damage to the red-based plaid shirt, which I had to sew up [Note: For more information about "Howdy Doody", see the document entitled T.H.A.T. #128, which can be reached through this T.H.A.T. #128 link, and to see a bit more about the story of the doll, see T.H.A.T. #180, which can be reached through this T.H.A.T. #180 link.].